Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Introduction

-However, in general, it is an empirical question as to what type of student is most likely to be influenced and what factors drive heterogeneity in treatment effects.
-In this article, we use causal machine learning to estimate how treatment effects vary with individual characteristics, that is, we estimate conditional average treatment effects (CATEs).
-We can predict differences in the response to receiving the nudge based on information available before the nudges are sent out.
-We identify subgroups across which differences in treatment effects are statistically significant, and the magnitudes of differences can be as large as a factor of 2.
+However, it is an empirical question as to what type of student is most likely to be influenced and what factors drive heterogeneity in treatment effects.
+In this article, we use causal machine learning to estimate how treatment effects vary with individual characteristics; that is, we estimate conditional average treatment effects (CATEs).
+Based on information available before the nudges are sent, we can predict differences in the response to the nudge.
+We identify subgroups across which differences in treatment effects are statistically significant, and the magnitudes of differences can be as large as a factor of two.
 We estimate the difference between those with below-median predicted effect and those with above-median predicted effect to be around three to five percentage points.
-We find that enrollment status, once it becomes available, is highly predictive of treatment effects.
-Students who are unenrolled at the time of the behavioral nudge campaign had smaller treatment effects.
+Once it becomes available, enrollment status is highly predictive of treatment effects.
+Students who were unenrolled at the time of the behavioral nudge campaign had smaller treatment effects.
 However, we also uncover additional variation in CATEs among the enrolled students.

-We then estimate the benefits of a policy that assigns students with the highest estimated CATEs to receive the nudge (counterfactually, under a budget constraint, which may be financial or based on opportunity cost).
+We then estimate the benefits of assigning students with the highest estimated CATEs to receive the nudge (counterfactually, under a budget constraint, which may be financial or based on opportunity cost).
 We find that non-parametric estimates of the CATE are noisy, so we explore several hybrid models that incorporate predicted baseline outcomes and nonparametric estimates of CATEs as covariates in a parametric model.
 We find that both non-parametric and hybrid models do significantly better than a random policy, with hybrid models substantially outperforming the non-parametric model.
-A policy that targets those \textit{least} likely to file does very poorly, while targeting those \textit{most} likely performs well; but the best approach is to prioritize those with \textit{intermediate} predicted baseline outcomes first, and those with low predicted baseline outcomes last.
+A policy that targets students \textit{least} likely to file does very poorly, while targeting students \textit{most} likely to file performs well.
+Based on our experiment, the best approach is to prioritize students with \textit{intermediate} predicted baseline outcomes first and those with low predicted baseline outcomes last.